openstack-infra/nodepool/doc/source/installation.rst

 Configuration
 -------------

-Nodepool has two required configuration files: secure.conf and nodepool.yaml, and an optional logging configuration file logging.conf.
+Nodepool has one required configuration file, which defaults to ``/etc/nodepool/nodepool.yaml``.
+This can be changed with the ``-c`` option.
+The Nodepool configuration file is described in :ref:`configuration`.

-The secure.conf file is used to store nodepool configurations that contain sensitive data.
-The nodepool.yaml files is used to store all other configurations.
+Although there is support for a secure file that is used to store nodepool configurations that contain sensitive data, this is currently not used, but may be in the future.

+There is an optional logging configuration file, specified with the ``-l`` option.
 The logging configuration file is in the standard python logging `configuration file format
 <http://docs.python.org/2/library/logging.config.html#configuration-file-format>`_.
-The Nodepool configuration file is described in :ref:`configuration`.